sharmainec/tp/docs/UserGuide.md

 Format: `upload CSV_FILE_PATH`

 * The file path can be absolute or relative to the location of the LingoGO! file.
 * The CSV file must have 2 columns.
-The first column is for English and the second column is for Foreign language.
+The first column is for English and the second column is for foreign language.
   ![sample CSV file](images/SampleCSVFile.png)

 Examples: